Considering Chapter Length

 Chapter Length and Serving Your Readers

 And one more quick thing.
 Think about how so many of us are pressed for time.
 A lot of people read while commuting or right before bed.
-In both cases, shorter chapters serve the reader better.
+In both cases, shorter chapters can serve the reader better—long as many of them end with a chute to push the reader to the next chapter.